-ADVANCED THEATRE ARTS IV WITH PRACTICUM
+ADVANCED THEATRE ARTS IV WITH PRACTICUM\

 This course focuses on practical application of curriculum theory and process through acting projects in the lab theatre.
 Historical analysis is used as an interdisciplinary focus to produce works-in-progress.
 Credit toward fulfilling course requirements may be awarded for participation in a minimum of one main-stage production (crew or performer), for arts-related field experiences with instructor approval, and for satisfactorily completing advanced analysis assignments.
 A minimum of 140 after-school, supervised hours are required.
 Students will complete a documented research paper and make a formal end-of-course presentation.
 Students must maintain a passing grade in all courses to remain in this program, as well as to remain in each performance.
+Qualified students will take either Advanced Theatre Arts IV OR Advanced Theatre Arts IV with Practicum.

 Prerequisite: Advanced Theatre Arts III.
-Application required.
+Application & interview required.